 - Rent a cabin!
 There is no better way to enjoy the chilly weather than fireside!
 Why not make it in the heart of Elk Country?
 Imagine: a blanket of snow covering the ground, relaxing in a cozy cabin, roaring fire in the fireplace, and the sounds of elk echoing off the mountains!

-- Wagon and Sleigh Rides!
-Over the river and through the woods to the Elk Country Visitor Center we go!
-Enjoy a horse-drawn wagon or sleigh ride for an exciting way to view the elk! (weather permitting – call ahead!
+- Horse-Drawn Wagon Rides!
+Enjoy a horse-drawn wagon ride around the Elk Country Visitor Center grounds for an exciting way to view the elk! (weather permitting – call ahead!
 Space fills up fast!)

 - Elk Burgers!
 Experiencing a delicious elk burger is an attraction in itself!
 Many restaurants in the Benezette area offer this unique delicacy!
 Visit Benezette Hotel and Medix Hotel for a great homestyle meal and cold beverage!
 Stop by the Elk County Elk Farm just south of Ridgway for homemade elk jerky and snack sticks or a variety of elk steaks and more.